Buying a Condo?

 Offer to Purchase

-... prepared by your condo REALTOR®, it's wise to include a condition upon your lawyer receiving and approving what was once called an Estoppel Certificate, but is now referred to as a Status Certificate.
+... include a condition on your lawyer receiving and approving what was once called an Estoppel Certificate, but is now referred to as a Status Certificate.

-This certificate, along with a package containing several other documents pertaining to the corporation, is prepared by the property management company, and reports on the financial and legal health of the corporation.
+This certificate, along with a package containing several other documents pertaining to the corporation, is a report prepared by the property management company on the financial and legal health of the corporation.

-The last thing you want to do when buying a condo is to assume any pending litigation, or outstanding judgments or executions against it.
-You'll also want to know if the corporation is financially solvent, and that there are no unpaid condo fees or special levies registered against the individual unit.
-You'll also learn the rules and regulations of the condominium.
+The last thing you want to do when buying a condo is to assume any pending litigation, outstanding judgments or executions registered against it.
+You'll also want to know if the corporation is financially solvent and that there are no unpaid condo fees or special levies registered against the individual unit.
+Also included are the rules and regulations of the condominium.